yangyutu/llm_book.github.io/_sources/docs/chapter_LLM_arch/LLM_dense_architectures.md

 #### Position Interpolation for RoPE

-**Position Interpolation**{cite:p}`chen2023extending` is a cheap method to extend the context window of an existing LLM, which allows LLM to have longer context window during inference time than the context window size during training.
+**Position Interpolation**{cite:p}`chen2023extending` is a cheap method to extend the context window of an existing LLM, which allows LLM to have longer context window during inference time than the context window size used during training.

 The idea is to linearly down-scales the input position indices to match the original context window size [{numref}`chapter_LLM_arch_fig_fundamentals_RoPE_position_interpolation`].Specifically, given that the rotation matrix in RoPE is a continuous function, one can adjust the rotation matrix for large position $m$ to $m'$ as